msp-strath/cs208-logic/pages/equality.md

 The fundamental problem here is that the statement “‘X’ has N letters” states facts about individuals that are not preserved by our notion of equality.
 The relation “‘X’ has N letters” makes distinctions between individuals (in this case, it looks at their descriptive names) which are not preserved if we consider “Edinburgh” as just a different name for the capital of Scotland.
 To fix this example, we need to make sure that our predicates and our equalities are consistent, either by not admitting that “Edinburgh” and “The Capital of Scotland” are equal, or by not allowing statements of the form “‘X’ has N letters” in our vocabulary.

 This kind of example crops up in Computer Science whenever we have to make a distinction between the *description* of a process (i.e., the program that implements it) and the *observable behaviour* of a process.
 In some cases equality should track the implementation (e.g., a text editor application should treat different program texts differently), and in others it should track the behaviour (e.g., an optimising compiler is allowed to change the implementation if it preserves the behaviour).
+In philosophical jargon, these two aspects are referred to the *intension* (how a thing is built) and *extension* (how a thing acts) of an object.

 FIXME: do an exercise on this.